Luxury Cross Country Ski Resort

-Picture 20 miles of epic cross-country, skate, and snowshoe trails right at your cabin door
+Enjoy 20 miles of private Cross-country, Skate and Snowshoe trails from your cabin door

-We know it's not polite to brag, but this is Colorado cross-country skiing at its absolute best.
-When you book your all-inclusive cross-country ski vacation at The Home Ranch, you can walk out the front door anywhere on our property, smile at the mountains, and start skiing into some of the best Nordic skiing terrain in the world.
+The Home Ranch is Colorado’s finest cross-country skiing ranch!
+When you book your ski vacation at The Home Ranch, you can ski out the front door anywhere on our property, smile at the mountains and start skiing into some of the best Nordic skiing terrain in the world.

-Every winter, our Relais & Chateaux dude ranch transforms into a beautiful ski lodge and cabin retreat and becomes one of the best cross-country ski resorts in North America.
+Every winter, our Relais & Chateaux affiliated ranch becomes a beautiful ski lodge and cabin retreat.
 Ski out the front door of one of our eight charming cabins or six lodge rooms onto 20 miles of diverse terrain and perfectly-groomed Nordic trails, or head out into the million-acre backcountry of the Routt National Forest with your own ski guide.
 Come back home to enjoy a soak in your private hot tub and ponder your next Nordic adventure or exquisite gourmet meal.

 Steamboat Springs is called Ski Town USA and there’s a good reason why this area has produced over 70 winter Olympians and the 2010 Nordic Combined Silver Medal Team.
 This is the very heart of Nordic skiing culture and terrain in North America.